fluffybastard/k8s-intro/README.md

 The output shows the current and desired state of our deployment.
 Based on the `resources/nginx-deployment.yml` we requested 2 replicas of the same pod, which k8s created.

-To delete the current deployment, print the resource and choose the correct one.
+To delete the current deployment, print the resource and choose the correct one:
 `$ kubectl get deploy`
 ```
 NAME         DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 web-server   2         2         2            2           12m
 ```
-Once you identified the deployment, delete it.
+Once you identified the deployment, delete it:

 `$ kubectl delete deploy web-server`
 ```